arnauddorgans/TabBarController/README.md

 ### Scroll To Top

-If you want to handle the scroll to top functionallity like system's UITabBarController when you tap on selected tab in tabBar
+If you want to handle the scroll to top functionallity like system's UITabBarController when you tap on selected tab in TabBar

 ```swift
 func tabBarAction() {